eaglerainbow/system-message-plugin/raw/UseCase.md

 ## Google Search

-Several searches for "jenkins plugin" plus additional terms on
+Several searches for "jenkins" plus additional terms on

 * system message
 * message panel
+* PageDecorator

 have been performed, but none of the plugins seem to properly go into the desired direction.